 - Big Ol' Eyebrows: Elio's unibrow is legendary, and the man himself makes fun of it every now and then.

-- Copycat Cover: the cover of their first live album, Made in Japan◊ is almost identical to the much more famous Made in Japan◊ by Deep Purple.
+- The cover of their first live album, Made in Japan◊ is almost identical to the much more famous Made in Japan◊ by Deep Purple.
 Although they mantain that their album is called Made in JUH-pan.

 - The cover of L'album biango is a Shout-Out to The Beatles' "White Album".
 The title, indeed, can be translated more or less as "The Whyte Album".